mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 > Mockoon CLI is using [PM2](https://pm2.io/), the Node.js process manager, behind the scene.
 It allows you to use all PM2 usual commands to manage your running mock servers: `pm2 list`, `pm2 kill`, etc.

-To stop a process, type the following command: `mockoon-cli {id|name}`, where `id|name` is your process id or name.
+To stop a process, type the following command: `mockoon-cli stop {id|name}`, where `id|name` is your process id or name.
 If you omit the id, you will be prompted to choose a mock to stop.
 You can also stop all running servers at once with `mockoon-cli stop all`

 ### Step 6.
 View a running mock's logs